 The regional (land-based) Landscape Levy and water levy contribute to the Board’s delivery of its Regional Landscape Plan and programs supporting our community, townships and diverse industries.
 Activities include pest plant and animal monitoring and research and control; wild dog management; property planning; support for enterprise diversification; community participation in deciding and delivering programs, training and support through field days, events and workshops; climate change adaptation planning, Aboriginal skills and capacity development and involvement of Traditional owners and traditional ecological knowledge in landscape management, water allocation planning; catchment and springs monitoring and management; and water affecting activity permits.

 Your Landscape Levy at work outlines some of our achievements in the last financial year.

 Who collects the Landscape Levy?

 Local councils collect the regional (land-based) Landscape levy annually from their ratepayers and forward the collected funds to the Board.
 The levy is shown separately on council rates notices.
 The Department for Environment and Water (DEW) collects the regional (land-based) Landscape Levy from outside council areas.
 This year the Board will collect the levy directly from landholders who live outside council areas.
 DEW also collects the water levy from water licence holders.

 How are Landscape rates determined?

 The Board identifies the key Landscape priorities within the region in partnership with its stakeholders, and through its Business Plan review, it recommends the amount of funding to be raised through the levy.
-The Minister for Environment and Water reviews the recommendations made by the Board, including the community consultation process, before adopting the Business Plan.
+The Minister for Environment and Water reviews the recommendations made by the Board before adopting the Business Plan.